hlplab/computational_modeling_of_accent_adaptation_swedish_english/README.md

 `git lfs track *.RData`

-in the directory with the .git repository.
 You can do so from the R terminal.
 Then make sure to pull the most recent version from the remote repository on github.com.
+Now your document should knit!

 # PBR_adaptation_accented_swedish